sarkarcapital/vc/TESTS.md

-│   │   └── It Should return the token's past total supply │   ├── When Calling totalVotingPower with one account in the excluded list │   │   ├── Given The excluded account has voting power at the given timepoint │   │   │   └── It Should return the token's past total supply minus the past votes of the DAO and the excluded account │   │   └── When Creating a proposal
+│   │   └── It Should return the token's past total supply │   ├── When Calling totalVotingPower with one account in the excluded list │   │   ├── Given The excluded account has voting power at the given timepoint │   │   │   └── It Should return the token's past total supply minus the past votes of the excluded accounts │   │   └── When Creating a proposal
 │   │       ├── Given The total voting power after excluding accounts is greater than 0 │   │       │   ├── It Should create the proposal successfully